Emotions are data when dealing with conflict

 Mar 14, 2022By Jason Gershowitz It can be difficult to describe our work—the field of conflict.
 When asked questions regarding my career and work, I have referred […]

-Apply for the EDR Program’s Collaboration Certificate Course
+Apply for the EDR program’s Collaboration Certificate course

-Feb 28, 2022By Nedra Chandler The Wallace Stegner Center’s Environmental Dispute Resolution (EDR) Program is currently accepting applications for our 2022 Collaboration Certificate Course.
-The course will be […]
+Feb 28, 2022The Wallace Stegner Center’s Environmental Dispute Resolution (EDR) Program is currently accepting applications for our 2022 Collaboration Certificate Course.
+The course will be delivered virtually via highly interactive and engaging sessions that emphasize peer-to-peer learning and networking.

 Professor Heather Tanana appointed to positions with AALS & ABA